 Our capacity remains undiminished.

-That's at the Immaculation January of 2009.
+That's at the emaculation.

 We can't do it anymore.

-Then in his speech in Denver, he signed the so-called job stimulus bill in Denver, all by himself.
+Then in his speech in Denver, he signed the so-called job stimulus bill in Denver all by himself.

-Remember, all by himself up on the stage, so he alone could take the credit.
+Remember, all by himself up on the stage so he alone could take the credit.

-He said, it's great to be in Denver.
+It's great to be in Denver.

-More like a coma.
+It's more like a coma.

 A promise with no qualifiers, by the way.

-I mean, so here we are, we're a year and a half into the next two years.
+We're a year and a half into the next two years.

-We've lost three and a half million jobs.
+We've lost 3.5 million jobs.

 Having more fun than a human being should be allowed to have Rush Limbaugh to Orlando, Florida.